 We prefer to stay at a small boutique bed and breakfast in Sedona called The Inn Above Oak Creek.
 We’ve stayed there on each of our visits.
 The inn has cozy feeling and rooms include a fireplace and hot tub.

 TIP: While it may not be the most lucrative redemption option, you can use Chase Travel Portal to book most independent hotels and inns at a flat rate point redemption.
-Also, if you prefer independent hotels, it may be worthwhile to get a flat-rate travel card (like the Capital One Venture) that offers more flexibility for redemption.
-Learn more about Captial One.
+Also, if you prefer independent hotels, it may be worthwhile to get a flat-rate travel card (like the Capital One Venture Rewards Credit Card) that offers more flexibility for redemption.
+Learn how to apply.

 Getting around Sedona